 #2 - Stock Master

-Some of the features the application has are: backtesting (which allows a trader to backtest his strategies), a comprehensive discussion feed, , portfolio reports, and a professional stock screener.
+Some of the features the application has are: backtesting (which allows a trader to backtest his strategies), a comprehensive discussion feed, portfolio reports, and a professional stock screener.

 #3 - Seeking Alpha

-In my previous article, I mentioned that Seeking Alpha was an important website for traders and investors.
-Still, I recommend that any person involved in the financial market to try their mobile apps.
-The company has developed IOS and Android applications).
+In our previous article, we mentioned that Seeking Alpha was an important website for traders and investors.
+Still, we recommend that any person involved in the financial market to try their mobile apps (The company has developed IOS and Android applications).

 #4 - Metatrader

 The Metatrader (MT4 and MT5) platforms has thousands of currencies, equities, indices, and commodities.
 Its terminal contains a number of things such as the key technical indicators, a breaking news panel, and a place to create accounts.

 #5 - Stocktwits

 We all appreciate that Twitter is an incredible platform.
 However, Twitter is a very broad platform.
 It is against this backdrop that the developers of Stocktwits decided to create a vertical platform for traders and investors.

 #6 - Yahoo!
 Finance

 Yahoo Finance is a portal that many investors and traders use.
 It contains all the relevant news and data from the financial world.
 In addition, it gives people an opportunity to download historical data and export them to Excel for analysis.

 #7 - NetDania

 NetDania is an android and IOS mobile application that contains a number of tools that can help traders make better decisions.
-I use netdania mostly because of its comprehensive economic and earnings calendar.
+Some of Us use netdania mostly because of its comprehensive economic and earnings calendar.